 Download ActivityWhere does your money come from?
 And what should I do with it when I have it?
 Think more about money with this activity.

 Download ActivityDo you know what digital money means?
 Have you heard of a budget?
-Let’s quiz to earn 1 hour in your passport.
+Let’s quiz.
+For Children's University participants this is equal to 1 hour in your passport.

 Download ActivityInflation is not just for balloons and car tires!
 It may sound tricky, but you can learn more about how things cost more over time.